RobinDaugherty/better_better_errors/README.md

 ```

 [`binding_of_caller`](https://github.com/banister/binding_of_caller) is optional, but is necessary to use Better Errors' advanced features (REPL, local/instance variable inspection, pretty stack frame names).

-_Note: If you discover that Better Errors isn't working - particularly after upgrading from version 0.5.0 or less - be sure to set `config.consider_all_requests_local = true` in `config/environments/development.rb`._

 ## Security